silencesys/lindat-tei/src/guidelines/text-structure.md

 | :- | :-
 | ascribed | If the citation is ascribed to someone
 | biblie | Should be used only for biblical citations
-| example | If the citation serve as an example
+| example | If the citation serves as an example
 | literal | Citation is literal
 | paraphrase | The text was paraphrased